-The semi-private meeting area in the Centre for NGOs (up to 15 people around the table) can be reserved for private meetings that are in line with the United Nations purposes and objectives, as defined in the Charter, and are strictly non-commercial.
+The semi-private meeting area in the Centre for NGOs can be booked for private meetings of up to 15 people.
+These meetings have to be in line with the United Nations purposes and objectives, as defined in the Charter, and strictly non-commercial.
 The meeting area cannot be made available for NGOs to conduct their own organizational business or advance their own purposes and aims.
 An NGO organizing a meeting in the Centre is exclusively responsible for it.

-Participants at meetings in the NGO Resources Centre should be in possession of access badges to the Palais des Nations.
+Participants at meetings in the Centre for NGOs should be in possession of access badges to the Palais des Nations.